MyNamesLex/Gameplay-Mechanics/Unity/PC/Player Controller/README.md

 2 - Equip Shotgun

 3 - Equip Knife

-## Features

-This code features the following - Coyote Jump, Jump Buffer, Slide, Crouch, Wall Running, Jump, Pistol, Shotgun and Knife Mechanics, First Person Camera Controller, Ground Slam, Upwards and Downwards gravity.
-On the more programming side it features a finite state machine to help with ease of development

 ## Footnote
 Art and Level Design is just for testing purposes, my aim with this was to make a Player Controller, not an actual game